 4 Discussion

-We successfully trained and tested machine learning methods on images of broken otoliths, and achieved a maximum accuracy of 78.6% with an ensemble consisting of six models, noting that the accuracy is the agreement between the read ages and the model predictions.
+We successfully trained convolutional neural networks (CNNs) on images of broken fish otoliths.
+The CNNs were tested against fish age classifications made by human readers and achieved an accuracy (agreement between the read ages and the model predictions) of 78.6% using an ensemble consisting of six models.

 4.1 Accuracy across different age groups

-The age of the younger individuals was predicted with greater accuracy than those of older individuals by our models.
-Thus, the CNN appears to be particularly competent at aging cod otoliths of younger age.
+The age of the younger individuals was predicted with greater accuracy using the CNN models than those of older individuals.
+Thus, the CNN appears to be particularly competent at aging cod otoliths of younger age classes.
 This is also typical for expert readers who generally show the greatest accuracy for the youngest age classes which have fewer and clearer rings (Campana, 2001).
 However, the reasons both humans and CNNs find the age of younger individuals easier to predict may not be the same.
 Human expert readers use various visual cues, prior knowledge, and background information to determine fish age, such as comparing ring counts on multiple axes and having intrinsic knowledge of the periodicity of opaque and translucent zones for a given species.
 In younger fish, the increments are usually wider and more clearly separated as fish -and consequently otolith- growth rates are maximal prior to maturity.
 Fish of age 1 are small and have comparatively small otoliths with a straightforward ring pattern made of one single finished opaque and translucent zone, and expert readers are unlikely to disagree on its interpretation.
 On the other hand, a CNN architecture as used here identifies hierarchical patterns on different scales of the image from which it derives a value in the range of those provided in the training set.
 This means that unless specifically forced to do so, the algorithm may seek and interpret visual clues other than the rings human readers are trained to use.
 A possible explanation for the higher prediction accuracy of younger fish is that age is related to the area the otolith covers relative to the total image size.
 Because the same camera settings were used, all images had the same dimension and calibration.
 For a species with moderately large adults such as Atlantic cod (Froese and Pauly, 2022), the otoliths will grow in size significantly faster during the first years and then slow down with approaching sexual maturity.
 As fish get older different growth trajectories will then lead to greater overlap in otolith sizes across different ages.
-It is therefore possible that the CNNs are not counting growth zones as human expert readers would, but rather that they synthesize all available patterns in the image to find recurring characteristics to the ages provided in the training set.
-The size of the area that the otoliths cover against the more uniform black background might for example be a very simple feature picked up by the CNNs yet with high predictive power for the youngest fish. , while the higher inter-individual variability and greater size overlap at older ages would affect the predictive accuracy of CNNs.
+It is therefore possible that the CNNs are not counting growth zones as human expert readers would, but rather that they synthesize all available patterns in the image to find recurring age-related characteristics evident in the training set.
+The size of the area that the otoliths cover against the more uniform black background might, for example, be a very simple feature picked up by the CNNs with high predictive power for the youngest fish, while the higher inter-individual variability and greater size overlap at older ages would affect the predictive accuracy of CNNs.